seansfkelley/react-layered-chart/API.md

 ### `YAxisLayer`

 This component renders one or more Y domains, lined up next to each other on the left side of the rendering area.

-Most props are arrays that are matched by index to the corresponding item in `yDomains`.
-These arrays can have `null`/`undefined` entries, which will fall back on the default value for that prop.
+**Note**: if you add, remove, rearrange or splice items in the `axes` prop, the animation logic will be unable to figure out that the items have shifted in position or otherwise changed in "identity".
+This will cause animations to jitter or otherwise look bad as it animates between values that weren't intended to be animated between.
+Provide locally-unique `axisId` values for each item in `axes` if this happens.

 #### Props

-- `yDomains`: an array of all the Y domains to render.
+- `axes`: an array of all the Y axes to render.
+Each object has the following fields:
+	- `yDomain`: the Range to render for this axis.
-- `scales?`: an array of [d3-scale](https://github.com/d3/d3-scale) constructor functions.
+	- `scale?`: a [d3-scale](https://github.com/d3/d3-scale) constructor function.
 Only continuous scales are supported.
 Defaults to `scaleLinear`.
-- `ticks?`: an array of arrays, functions or numbers describing where to place annotated tick marks.
-If an item is an array, it specifies any values that should have ticks.
+	- `ticks?`: an array, function or number describing where to place annotated tick marks.
+As an array, it specifies any values that should have ticks.
 As a function, it takes the domain and returns such an array.
 As a number, it is passed to `scale#ticks` for d3 to take a guess at what ticks are appropriate.
-- `tickFormat?`: an array of strings or functions appropriate for passing as the second argument to d3's scales' [`tickFormat`](https://github.com/d3/d3-scale#continuous_tickFormat).
+	- `tickFormat?`: a string or function appropriate for passing as the second argument to d3's scales' [`tickFormat`](https://github.com/d3/d3-scale#continuous_tickFormat).
-- `colors?`: an array of strings specifying the colors to use for each axis when drawing.
+	- `color?`: a string specifying the color to use for drawing.
+	- `axisId?`: a unique ID to identify this axis.
+Used to prevent jittery animations when adding/removing/rearranging axes.
 - `font?`: a *fully-qualified* name of a font with size, such as `'12px MyriadPro-Regular'`.
 A font-family is not sufficient.
 - `backgroundColor?`: a string specifying a color to draw behind the axis, which is useful since the Y axis often overlaps the data.
 Defaults to `rgba(255, 255, 255, 0.8)`.